top of page

 What Material Do I Want to Be?

-For this exhibition we have gathered a group of artists that explore materials and content at various frequencies, letting the ideas become a part of the foreground as well as the materiality that embodies their expression.
+For this exhibition, we have gathered a group of artists who explore materials and content at various frequencies, letting the ideas become a part of the foreground as well as the materiality that embodies their expression.

 The title of this exhibition was inspired by a conversation with artist Paola Cabal regarding artistic practices.